Mu-Sigma/netlogo-kafka-extension/Readme.md

 #### How to add this extension to NetLogo

 1. Download the jar.
-2. Create a folder called 'kafka-producer' in app/extensions direcotyr of your NetLogo installation.
+2. Create a folder called 'kafka-producer' in app/extensions directory of your NetLogo installation.
 3. Copy the jar to that folder and rename it to kafka-producer.jar